 People often hold themselves back for one or more of three reasons.
-First they are just too comfortable, and taking action toward the attainment of their goal takes them out of their comfort zone, which they struggle with.
-In fact, they just can’t bear the thought of doing something that feel a little awkward and possibly stressful.
-As a result they sit there within their comfort zone playing procrastination games and keep putting things off for another day.
-Or alternatively they indulge in perfectionistic games where they focus on things that on the surface appear to be moving them closer to their goal, but in reality it’s just all a ploy to keep themselves within the confines of their comfort zone.
+First, they are just too comfortable, and taking action toward the attainment of their goal takes them out of their comfort zone, which they struggle with.
+In fact, they just can’t bear the thought of doing something that feels a little awkward and possibly stressful.
+As a result, they sit there within their comfort zone playing procrastination games and keep putting things off for another day.
+Or alternatively they indulge in perfectionistic games where they focus on things that on the surface appear to be moving them closer to their goal, but in reality, it’s just all a ploy to keep themselves within the confines of their comfort zone.

 The second factor that holds people back is fear.
 They possibly fear failure, fear making mistakes, or maybe fear criticism or rejection.
 No matter what predominant fear occupies their mind, this holds them back from taking the necessary action that will help them accomplish their goal.

-Each of these three factors hold people back from taking massive action.
-They struggle to do what is necessary for the simple fact that they resist discomfort, fear and uncertainty.
+Each of these three factors holds people back from taking massive action.
+They struggle to do what is necessary for the simple fact that they resist discomfort, fear, and uncertainty.
 What they don’t realize is that the key to moving forward is to make peace with these three mental obstacles.
 The more these people resist the more they hold themselves back.

 It is only when people fully accept that things are the way they are and that facing these obstacles is inevitable, that is the moment they can begin moving forward without any reservations.